 The forearm is in the neutral position with the wrist extended to 25 degrees and the thumb in a position of function.
-Imagine holding a glass or cold drink can.
-This is functional position of thumb.
+Imagine holding a glass or a cold drink can.
+This is the functional position of the thumb.

 Buddy Taping or Dynamic Splinting

 The injured finger is taped to the adjacent finger for protection and to allow movement